 Welcome to the Village of Sugar Mountain!

-Vacation high in the High Country’s Sweet Spot, home of cool summer breezes and plenty of adventures and natural scenery.
-Our small, friendly resort town of Sugar Mountain is big on things to do in the Blue Ridge Mountains.
+We invite you to vacation in our mile-high resort village of Sugar Mountain, North Carolina – the High Country’s sweet spot for adventures and natural scenery.
+We are conveniently located in the middle of Pisgah National Forest and the highest Blue Ridge Mountains with many things to do.
 With our wide open spaces and variety of vacation home and condo rentals, we are the natural spot for social distancing.
-As one of the highest towns in the East, our elevation ranges from 4,100 to 5,236 feet.
+As one of the highest towns in the Eastern USA, our elevation ranges from 4,100 to 5,236 feet.

 Locals: If you are lucky enough to live on Sugar Mountain (population 189), see our Village Hall Guide for all sorts of info including taxes, services and departments.
 Thinking of moving here?
 See our relocation tips.